ED summons Bollywood actor Ranbir Kapoor in Mahadev Books money laundering case | www.lokmattimes.com

 The ED probe had also found that celebrities were hired to perform in the marriage.
 Wedding planners, dancers, decorators, etc, were hired from Mumbai and hawala channels were used to make payments in cash.

-The ED said that as per the digital evidence gathered by it, Rs 112 crore was delivered via hawala to an events management company -- R-1 Events Pvt Ltd of Yogesh Popat -- and hotel bookings worth Rs 42 crore were done by paying in cash in AEDs.
+As per the digital evidence gathered by it, Rs 112 crore was delivered via hawala to an events management company -- R-1 Events Pvt Ltd of Yogesh Popat -- and hotel bookings worth Rs 42 crore were done by paying in cash in AEDs, the ED said.

 It also said that during the searches at the premises of Popat, Mithilesh and other linked organisers and evidence relating to receipt of Rs 112 crore hawala money was crystallised.